okansevincc/sap-erp-system-rap/README.md

 ## 5. Current Status & Roadmap

 **Where I am right now:** I have successfully laid down the entire database and CDS architecture.
-I am currently in the most exciting part of the backend development: writing Unit Tests (TDD) and implementing the actual ABAP business logic (Validations and Determinations) inside the Behavior Implementation classes.
+I am currently in the most exciting part of the backend development: writing Unit Tests (TDD) and implementing the actual ABAP business logic (Validations and Determinations) inside the Behavior Implementation classes. **Unit testing for Master Data (Business Partners and Materials) is fully implemented, and I am actively building the test infrastructure for Transactional Data (Sales Orders).**

 **What is next:**
 Once the backend is fully secure and tested, I will begin the UI development phase.
 I plan to consume my exposed OData V4 services by developing a responsive, freestyle SAPUI5 application to visualize the ERP processes.